What we do and don’t know about Trump’s ‘very big deal’ on Ukraine’s mineral resources

 By Ivana Kottasová, CNN

-Speaking to reporters on Wednesday, Ukraine’s President Volodymyr Zelensky said the deal could be a “big success” but that it would depend on talks with US President Donald Trump.
+While US President Donald Trump said Wednesday that a deal has been made and that he was “happy” about it, Ukraine’s President Volodymyr Zelensky has been more cautious, saying the agreement could be a “big success” – but that it depended on Trump.

-A broad strokes draft of the deal seen by CNN is scarce on details.
-And while Trump said on Wednesday that Zelensky would be coming to the White House on Friday and “we’re going to be signing an agreement,” Zelensky has remained more cautious.
+A draft of the deal seen by CNN was scant on details and did not include any firm security guarantees for Kyiv.

-He said the deal was just a “framework” and insisted that some key questions remained unanswered.

 Here is what we know – and don’t know – about the agreement.